Department of Veterans Affairs.

 The provisions of proposed § 53.11(a)(3) would require, as a condition of receiving assistance, that the State applicant document by credible evidence that an individual SVH has a nursing shortage.
 One commenter raised a number of issues regarding the submission of such evidence.

-The commenter questioned whether a State applicant would necessarily have to provide an application for each individual SVH within the State or whether general documentation could be used for groups of SVHs within the State.
+The commenter questioned whether a State applicant would necessarily have to provide an application for each Start Printed Page 73559individual SVH within the State or whether general documentation could be used for groups of SVHs within the State.
 We made no changes based on this comment.
 The provisions of 38 U.S.C.
 1744(e) require that documentation be provided for each SVH (“Any such application shall describe the nursing shortage at the State home. * * *”)

 The commenter asserted that general criteria that set thresholds for defining a nursing shortage would be preferable to the proposed rule's provisions in § 53.11 for documentation of a nursing shortage, and that any SVH meeting the criteria should be able to submit an application.
 We made no changes based on this comment as each SVH could have a distinct factual scenario that would be subjected to specific criteria in § 53.11.